-Despite the circumstances, significant progress has been made over the last few years in strengthening the Swazi health sector.
-With support from PEPFAR, the Antiretroviral Therapy (ART) program now reaches over 70 percent of the eligible population (at CD4 count threshold of 350).
+Despite these challenges, significant progress has been made over the last few years in strengthening the Swazi health sector.
+Life expectancy plummeted from 60 years in the 1990s to 43 years in 2007, and is estimated to have rebounded to 47 years in 2009 due in large part to the success of the national anti-retroviral therapy (ART) program.
+Based on the Spectrum model, with support from PEPFAR, the Antiretroviral Therapy (ART) program now reaches over 80 percent of the eligible population (at CD4 count threshold of 350).
 Eighty-five percent of pregnant women attending ANC sites are reached with prevention of mother-to-child transmission (PMTCT) services.
-Male circumcision (MC) prevalence has increased to 20 percent since USG began supporting the program in 2008.
-Increases in coverage of ART, PMTCT, TB and testing and counseling programs demonstrate the commitment by the public sector to remain resolute despite the daunting strain on the health system.
-Community level initiatives to respond to HIV-related needs are numerous and creative, led by families, non-governmental organizations (NGOs), faith-based organizations (FBOs) and other community groups.
-Under GHI, Americans are committing to support Swaziland's public and non-public sectors to bring treatment services to the community level, strengthen HIV prevention programs, scale up male circumcision, mitigate the impact of HIV on children, and build the capacity of Swazi institutions for future generations.
+Increases in coverage of ART, PMTCT, VMMC, TB and testing and counseling programs demonstrate the commitment by the public sector to remain resolute despite the daunting strain on the health system.